Skip to main content

 The Destination

 Sailing the British Virgin Islands is hands down the best way to see all it has to offer.
-The BVIs offer some of the best sailing conditions in the world with calm, clear waters, consistent winds, and a wide variety of stunning and unique destinations to explore.
+BVI Yacht Charters offer some of the best sailing conditions in the world with calm, clear waters, consistent winds, and a wide variety of stunning and unique destinations to explore.

 The BVIs consist of more than 50 islands, each with its unique charm and beauty.
 The main islands are Tortola, Virgin Gorda, Anegada, and Jost Van Dyke.
 The surrounding waters are also dotted with smaller islands, many of which are uninhabited and provide excellent opportunities for snorkeling, diving, and exploring.